Understanding Catastrophic Forgetting in Language Models via Implicit Inference: Experiments on language models

 In this section, we investigate whether our understanding of fine-tuning as shifting task inference holds in large-scale language models trained on real-world data.
-We study two common settings for fine-tuning language models: (i) to improve their helpfulness in instruction following (\refsec{tuning-icl}) and (ii) to reduce their harmfulness by preventing the generation of dangerous content (\refsec{rlhf-toxic}).
-In each case, we show that we fine-tuning systematically seems to perform ``worse'' than pretraining on some tasks, but is this change catastrophic?
-We find that conjugate prompting of the fine-tuned model recovers some of the pretrained behavior in both cases, just like in the stylized setting of \refsec{conjugate-linreg}.
+We study three common settings for fine-tuning language models: (i) improving helpfulness in instruction following (\refsec{tuning-icl}) (ii) improving coding capabilities with domain fine-tuning (\refsec{code-finetuning}) and (ii) reducing harmfulness by preventing the generation of dangerous content (\refsec{rlhf-toxic}).
+In each case, though fine-tuning seems to perform ``worse'' than pretraining on some tasks, conjugate prompting can recover some of the pretrained behavior from the fine-tuned model just like the stylized setting of \refsec{conjugate-linreg}.